Overview

 Our Verdict

 For a girl child under 10, SSY's higher rate makes it the better choice for that specific corpus.
-Depositing Rs 1.5 lakh per year for 15 years at SSY's 8.2% builds a balance of approximately Rs 44.76 lakh by the time deposits stop — and because the account doesn't mature until 21 years from opening, that balance keeps compounding without further contributions to reach approximately Rs 71.8 lakh at maturity.
-The same Rs 1.5 lakh per year for 15 years in PPF at 7.1% reaches approximately Rs 40.68 lakh at the 15-year mark, when PPF matures (or can be extended further).
-Both the higher rate and the additional six years of compounding give SSY a substantial edge for this specific goal.
+Depositing Rs 1.5 lakh per year for 15 years at SSY's 8.2% builds a balance of approximately Rs 44.76 lakh by the time deposits stop, and because the account doesn't mature until 21 years from opening, that balance keeps compounding without further contributions to reach approximately Rs 71.8 lakh at maturity.
+The same Rs 1.5 lakh per year for 15 years in PPF at 7.1% reaches approximately Rs 40.68 lakh at the 15-year mark, when PPF matures or can be extended further.
+Both the higher rate and the extra six years of compounding give SSY a substantial edge for this particular goal.

-That said, the two schemes aren't strictly substitutes — they serve different roles.
-Many families run both: SSY dedicated to the daughter's education or marriage corpus, taking advantage of the higher rate and locking in a goal-specific fund, and PPF as the general family retirement and long-term savings vehicle that remains usable for every family member and offers more flexible access.
-Use the Sukanya Samriddhi Calculator and the PPF Calculator to model your own contribution amounts and timelines before deciding how to split your Section 80C allocation between the two.
+That said, the two schemes don't really compete with each other.
+They serve different roles, and many families run both: SSY dedicated to the daughter's education or marriage corpus, taking advantage of the higher rate and locking in a goal-specific fund, and PPF as the general family retirement and long-term savings vehicle that stays usable for every family member and offers easier access.
+Model your own contribution amounts and timelines with the Sukanya Samriddhi Calculator and the PPF Calculator before deciding how to split your Section 80C allocation between the two.